 The details of our GA-based algorithm is shown as Algorithm 2.
 Variable Z is the number of states in the learned model.
 We remark that the number of states in the learned model M is unknown in advance.
-However, it is at least the number of letters in alphabet Σ , i.e., when all nodes in $tree(\Pi)$ sharing the same last observation are merged.
+However, it is at least the number of letters in alphabet Σ , i.e., when all nodes in tree(5) sharing the same last observation are merged.
 Since a smaller model is often preferred, the initial population is generated such that each of the candidate models is of size $|\Sigma|$.
 The size of the model is incremented by 1 after each round of evolution.
 Variable Best records the fittest chromosome generated so far, which is initially set to be null (i.e., the least fit one).
 At line 3, an initial population of chromosome with Z states are generated as discussed above.
-The loop from line 5 to 17 then lets the population evolve through a number of generations, during which crossover and mutations take place.
-At line 18, we then increase the number of states in the model in order to see whether we can generate a fitter chromosome.
-We stop the loop from line 2 to 19 when the best chromosome Best is decoded to a DTMC and presented as the learned model.
+The loop from line 5 to 18 a aa ab aac abd acd aacd 1 1 2 3 4 4 4 а аа ab aac abd acd aacd 1 1 2 3 4 4 5 then lets the population evolve through a number of generations, during which crossover, mutations and selection take place.
+At line 19, we then increase the number of states in the model in order to see whether we can generate a fitter chromosome.
+We stop the loop from line 2 to 20 when the best chromosome is not improved after increasing the number of states.
+Lastly, the fittest chromosome Best is decoded to a DTMC and presented as the learned model.